 I'll get straight to the point.
-This combination of components is fantastic and works well consistently boot after boot with very good FPS in many games such as CSGO, Warzone and GTA 5.
+This combination of components is fantastic and works well consistently boot after boot.
 I thought I'd share my setup process and experiences so that people who are interested in investing in an eGPU-MacBook build can have an in-depth tutorial and possibly get excited to dig into the world of gaming on MacBooks.
 So here it is.

 Hardware and software specifications: